 LRHA will announce the reopening of the waiting list at least seven (7) business days prior to the date applications will first be accepted.
 If the list is only being reopened for certain categories of families, this information will be contained in the notice.

 LRHA will give public notice by publishing the relevant information in newspapers of general circulation, minority media and other suitable media outlets.
+The notice will specify where, when and how applications are to be received.

 4.8 FAMILY OUTREACH